 - Determine how much money you need for the down payment.

-- Take out an RRSP loan for the amount of your unused contribution room.
+- Take out an RRSP loan - This link will open in a new window. for the amount of your unused contribution room.

 - Put this money in an RRSP for at least 90 days.